joshp123/ByndieBot/README.md

+# NOTE: this repo is deprecated, ByndieBot is now an internal tool.

+You can find it here: https://github.com/Bynder/byndiebot

 # ByndieBot
 A bot for doing dumb stuff in hipchat at work.

 Please make PRs and don't push to master or I will be sad.

 Feature request